Surface groups are flexibly stable: Introduction

 The importance of the question concerning flexible stability for some Kazhdan groups is highlighted by the recent work of Bowen and Burton \cite{bowen2019flexible}.
 They prove the existence of a non-sofic group, conditioned on the assumption that the group $\mathrm{PSL}_d(\ZZ)$ is flexibly stable for some $d \ge 5$.

-The fundamental group of a closed surface with constant non-negative curvature is either finite or abelian and as such stable respectively by \cite{glebsky2009almost} and \cite{arzhantseva2015almost}.
-Therefore our Theorem \ref{thm:main result} completes the picture for all closed surfaces.
+The fundamental group of a closed orientable surface with constant non-negative curvature is either finite or abelian and as such stable respectively by \cite{glebsky2009almost} and \cite{arzhantseva2015almost}.
+Our Theorem \ref{thm:main result} completes the picture for all closed orientable surfaces, at least as far as flexible stability is concerned.

 Free non-abelian groups are clearly stable in a void sense.
 On the other hand there exist small cancellation hyperbolic groups that are not even flexibly stable \cite{becker2018group}.
 Interestingly, while hyperbolic surface groups are possibly the simplest example of non-free hyperbolic groups, the question of stability for these groups is not trivial.
 To the best of the authors' knowledge it is not known whether surface groups are stable in permutations in the strict sense.
 The problem of adapting our present approach to deal with this question seems challenging.